 Greetings!
 This page introduces the work that I am involved with and my background in dance and facilitation.

 I have been facilitating dance since 2003 and am honoured to offer a variety of initiatives.
-Currently I lead dance programs with 15 communities, in the homelands of the Lək̓ʷəŋən, Xwsepsum and WSÁNEĆ Peoples, as well as coordinating projects.
+Currently I lead dance programs with a dozen communities, in the homelands of the Lək̓ʷəŋən, Xwsepsum and WSÁNEĆ Peoples, as well as coordinating projects.

 I love creating spaces for people to move, connect, and see where shared creativity leads us.
 I am continually enlivened by witnessing participants connect with joy, freedom, friendship, solidarity and collective purpose.